 There is a lot that goes into a dental for your pet.
 We recommend pre-anesthetic bloodwork, an IV catheter, intra-operative fluids, full gas anesthesia and anesthetic monitoring.
 These things help us to ensure the safety of your pet under anesthesia to the best of our ability.
 Gas anesthesia with an endotracheal tube is imperative.
 It allows for complete examination of the oral cavity and enables us to scale appropriately below the gumline without your pet feeling any pain or discomfort.
 The gas anesthesia ensures that your pet is fully oxygenated while protecting your pet’s airway so that they do not aspirate bacteria into their lungs during the procedure.
 It is impossible to do a complete dental cleaning that removes bacterial beneath the gum line without your pet being fully anesthetized.
 After the teeth are thoroughly cleaned with an ultrasonic scaler, the teeth are polished to help smooth any micro-abrasions in the enamel.

 Removing the bacteria beneath the gum line and removing diseased and infected teeth will make your pet more comfortable, they will eat better, and can even increase their energy level and prolong their life.
 The best way to prolong your pet’s dental health is with daily brushing.
-There are also treats and toys that can help prevent tartar and build up, but this does not replace the need for annual prophylactic cleaning, oral examination under anaesthesia and oral radiographs.
+There are also treats and toys that can help prevent tartar and build up, but this does not replace the need for annual prophylactic cleaning, oral examination under anesthesia and oral radiographs.
 Not all toys and treats will help with tartar buildup, and some can lead to broken teeth, so check with us about which dental chews we recommend.
+We are here to help maintain a healthy oral cavity for pets in Louisville, Crestwood, and Prospect, Kentucky.
+You can also read about our other services here.
 We’d love to see you for an initial exam, and we can go over all aspects of the dental with you and do an oral exam on your pet.